regularlady/googlepay-demo/README.md

 # Google Pay Gem Demo

 This is a demo app to show an implementation of the [Google Pay for Passes gem](https://github.com/regularlady/googlepay).
-It's built on Rails 6 using the minimal flag.
+It's built on Rails 6 using the --minimal flag.

 # Try It